joseporto/Angular-Paging/src/README.md

 This is the latest code under development - see the `dist` folder for tagged and minified versions.

-The paging directive is contained in a `bw.paging` module which you can consume in your project.
+The paging directive is contained in a `joseporto.paging` module which you can consume in your project.

 <br/>
 **The following constraints are built into the directive by design:**